brodi1/activitypub-relays/README.md

 https://relay.dariox.club/inbox | Contact @kate@dariox.club prior to joining.
 https://streamb0x.de/inbox | Contact admin@joinmastodon.de to join the relay
-https://en.relay.friendi.ca/inbox | This relay is currently full, new joins are not accepted.
+https://en.relay.friendi.ca/inbox | This relay is currently full, new joins are not accepted. https://open.relay.pfalz.social/inbox | This relay is currently full, new joins are not accepted.
 ```

 ## ❔ relays that maybe? work